 How safe are the New Zealand roads?

 Our quiet back roads are paved and well maintained.
 Traffic is usually light and is very considerate to cyclists.

 On some sections of our tours we have no alternative but to ride on the main road.
-In these cases we only ride the sections where the road is wider and follow with our trailer displaying the international bicycle safety sign.
+In these cases we provide red flashing lights for each bike and follow with our trailer displaying a warning message to motorists of cyclists ahead.

 We recommend riding single file for your safety.